newhavenrb/conferences/WindyCityRails-2012-Lightning-Talks.md

 by [[Mike Laurence]]

+Why?

-* Why?
-Low level C libs
+* Low level C libs
 * Faster

+Why not?

+* Documentation kinda sucks
+* Intimidating
+* etc

+How much work for a C extension?